14 min read

 Ready for Accuracy and Emotion?

-If you're tired of sports romances where injuries vanish in a chapter and jobs have no consequences, read the Thin Ice series.
-H.A.
-Laine writes romance with the precision of an athletic therapist and the psychological insight of a counselor.
+If you're tired of sports romances where injuries vanish in a chapter and jobs have no consequences, read the Ice and Instinct series.
+Every medical detail, journalism ethic, and hockey operation is researched and authentic.